Dzaleka-Connect/dzaleka-connect/volunteer.md

       relativeUrl: false
     - name: 'og:description'
       value: >+
-        We're a fast growing community organisation and are always looking for people to help us take things to the next level!
-This is a great opportunity to help thousands of Dzaleka refugees.
+        Do you have a passion to help refugees?
+Below are some open volunteer opportunities and ways to get involved with Dzaleka Connect and help us take things to the next level!
+We can’t wait to meet you and serve together!

       keyName: property
       relativeUrl: false
   type: stackbit_page_meta
 layout: page
 ---
-We're a fast growing community organisation and are always looking for people to help us take things to the next level!
-This is a great opportunity to help thousands of Dzaleka refugees.
+Do you have a passion to help refugees?
+Below are some open volunteer opportunities and ways to get involved with Dzaleka Connect and help us take things to the next level!
+We can’t wait to meet you and serve together!

 ## What can I do?

 We're looking for help with the following areas:

-*   Copywriting: help us find inspiring stories to share with the community.
+*   **Editor**: Help us tell stories well and effectively!
+If you enjoy writing and communication, we’d love to hear from you.
+*   **Social Media**: Do you have a passion for social media?
+Join our team and create content to help educate and tell stories of refugees.

-*   Growth: use your marketing skills to help us reach more people.
+*   **Videographer**: Would you like to share your gift of videography to help us improve our visual storytelling?
+*   **Video Editor**: Would you be able to help us in creating impactful video storytelling?

-*   Event management: help us during one of our upcoming events to deliver a great experience.
+*   **Event management**: Help us during one of our upcoming events to deliver a great experience.

 ## Apply